Understanding Physical Dynamics with Counterfactual World Modeling: Introduction

 \section{Introduction}

-At a glance, humans rapidly estimate physical dynamics in everyday tasks, such as predicting ball trajectories while catching, assessing stability in plate stacking, and gauging vehicle speeds during highway merging.
-The ability to understand physical dynamics is fundamental to how we interact with the physical world.
-Building vision algorithms that learn physical dynamics from real-world data remains a critical challenge for learning agents acting in the world, such as robots and autonomous vehicles.
-Research~\cite{bear2021physion} has shown that current vision algorithms are lacking in understanding the physical dynamics of scenarios such as objects colliding, falling, or bouncing.
+Physical dynamics understanding involves predicting the effects of physical interactions with objects (e.g. predicting the trajectory of a thrown ball \cite{gerstenberg2017eye}, or the direction of a falling stacked block tower \cite{battaglia2013simulation}).
+This remains a critical challenge for autonomous agents such as robots and self-driving cars interacting with the world \cite{finn2016unsupervised}.
+Existing computer vision algorithms significantly lag behind humans in physical dynamics understanding \cite{bear2021physion}.

-One class of existing methods for learning physics depends on structured object representations such as object segmentations and particle graphs \cite{battaglia2016interaction,mottaghi2016newtonian, li2018learning,bates2019modeling,tacchetti2018relational,sanchez2018graph,mrowca2018flexible,ajay2019combining,smith2019modeling,ye2019compositional,qi2020learning}.
-While these methods have been shown to accurately predict physical scene dynamics, they depend on simulated or manually annotated datasets.
-The scalability of these approaches to large-scale, real-world data is limited due to the impracticality of acquiring manual annotations.
-While unsupervised methods aimed at extracting intermediates for these structured representations have been proposed \cite{locatello2020object,chen2022unsupervised,karazija2022unsupervised,sitzmann2019scene,yu2021pixelnerf,du2020unsupervised,yu2021unsupervised,chen2022unsupervised3d}, these methods have had limited success generalizing robustly to complex real-world scenarios.
+One class of existing methods relies on intermediate vision structures such as 2D object segmentations and 3D particle graphs \cite{battaglia2016interaction,mottaghi2016newtonian, li2018learning,bates2019modeling,tacchetti2018relational,sanchez2018graph,mrowca2018flexible,ajay2019combining,smith2019modeling,ye2019compositional,qi2020learning}.
+These vision structures are highly useful for accurate dynamics prediction because they abstract away irrelevant details.
+However, these ground-truth structures are only available in simulated or manually annotated datasets.
+Scaling these approaches to unlabelled real-world video data remains challenging.

-A contrasting class of approaches avoids the use of structured intermediates by learning to predict raw pixels of future video frames \cite{agrawal2016learning,finn2017deep,babaeizadeh2021fitvid,hafner2019learning,fragkiadaki2015learning,hafner2019dream,piloto2022intuitive,wu2022slotformer}.
-These approaches are directly applicable to any video input, eliminating the need for annotations.
-However, learning to predict future frame pixels poses many challenges due to the high-dimensionality of image pixels and the stochasticity of real-world physical dynamics, and the joint learning of scene parsing and prediction can make it more difficult to learn useful scene representations.
-Previous work \cite{bear2021physion} indicates that methods with unstructured video prediction tend to underperform compared to methods with structured object-centric representations, and substantially lag behind particle-based methods that have direct access to 3D physical state information.
+A contrasting class of approaches avoids the use of intermediate structures by learning to predict raw pixels of future video frames \cite{agrawal2016learning,finn2017deep,babaeizadeh2021fitvid,hafner2019learning,fragkiadaki2015learning,hafner2019dream,piloto2022intuitive,wu2022slotformer}.
+While these approaches are directly applicable to real-world videos, learning to predict future frame pixels poses many challenges due to the high-dimensionality of image pixels and the stochasticity of real-world physical dynamics.
+These unstructured methods substantially underperform approaches with direct access to ground-truth intermediates, especially 3D particles \cite{bear2021physion}.